ARM-software/arm-trusted-firmware/docs/user-guide.md

         Aborts and SError Interrupts are configured to be taken in EL3 by setting the `SCR.EA` bit.

     -   `CPTR_EL3`.
-Accesses to the `CPACR` from EL1 or EL2, or the `CPTR_EL2`
+Accesses to the `CPACR_EL1` register from EL1 or EL2, or the
-        from EL2 are configured to not trap to EL3 by clearing the `CPTR_EL3.TCPAC` bit.
+        `CPTR_EL2` register from EL2 are configured to not trap to EL3 by clearing the `CPTR_EL3.TCPAC` bit.
+Access to the trace functionality is configured not to trap to EL3 by clearing the `CPTR_EL3.TTA` bit.
         Instructions that access the registers associated with Floating Point and Advanced SIMD execution are configured to not trap to EL3 by clearing the `CPTR_EL3.TFP` bit.

     -   `CNTFRQ_EL0`.
 The `CNTFRQ_EL0` register is programmed with the base frequency of the system counter, which is retrieved from the first entry